Running Fence (1977; Dir.: Albert Maysles; David Maysles; Charlotte Zwerin)

 By Daniel Barnes

-The films of the great documentary filmmaker Albert Maysles rarely lacked for colorful characters – Marlon Brando and Orson Welles, The Beatles and The Rolling Stones and Muhammad Ali, the fading Beales of Grey Gardens and the sweaty Bible pushers of Salesman among them – but he returned to the conceptual artist Christo more than any other subject.
-Over the course of four decades, Maysles, his brother David, and various other collaborators directed half a dozen films about Christo’s colorful, elephantine, self-funded public art projects.
-They made for the perfect counterbalance: Albert the fly-on-the-wall observer, and Christo the wild-haired Bulgarian visionary, and their films together are essential to the Maysles filmography.
+The films of the great documentary filmmaker Albert Maysles rarely lacked for colorful characters, including Marlon Brando and Orson Welles, The Beatles and The Rolling Stones and Muhammad Ali, the fading Beales of Grey Gardens and the sweaty Bible pushers of Salesman.
+However, he returned to the conceptual artist Christo more than any other subject.
+Over four decades, Maysles, his brother David, and various other collaborators directed half a dozen films about Christo’s colorful, massive, self-funded public art projects.
+They made for the perfect counterbalance.
+Albert the fly-on-the-wall observer, and Christo the wild-haired Bulgarian visionary.
+Their films together remain essential to the Maysles filmography.